 Patients who sustain this type of hand injury should seek prompt medical attention to confirm the diagnosis and determine the appropriate treatment.

-A paronychia refers to an infection in the soft tissue along a fingernail.
+A paronychia refers to an infection in the soft tissue along with a fingernail.
 The word is a combination of the Greek words for “nail” and “around.”

-Paronychias cause the skin around the nail to become red, painful and swollen.
+Paronychias cause the skin around the nail to become red, painful, and swollen.
 In some cases, a collection of pus called an abscess forms in that area.

 Paronychias usually occur when bacteria from the surfaces of the skin gains entry into the soft tissue through a small opening like a hangnail or an area of cracked skin.
+Be mindful when getting your hands dirty doing outside work and other yardwork safety tips.

 Small paronychias are often treated with oral antibiotics and warm compresses.
 Large paronychias often require a procedure called an incision-and-drainage (or, I&D), where the area is injected with an anesthetic and an incision is made to allow the pus to drain.

 At GoHealth Urgent Care, we’re here 7 days a week to care for you and your hand injuries.
-Click below if there’s anything we can do to help you feel better today: